 - flushing (temporary warmth, redness, or deepening of skin color)

-- swelling under your skin, typically in your eyelids, lips, hands, or feet
+- swelling under your skin, usually in your eyelids, lips, hands, or feet

 - swelling of your mouth, tongue, or throat, which can make it hard to breathe